Climb Matterhorn

 Day 1 – Rock climbing in the Aiguilles Rouges

-On this first day, we do a rock climb in the Aiguilles Rouges.
+On this first day, we climb rocks in the Aiguilles Rouges.
 The guide will assess your climbing ability and physical fitness.

 Day 2-3 – Mountain routes

 We move into the mountains.
 We must acclimate for the Matterhorn and refresh our skills while having a great time on various mountain routes.
-We will stay one night in a mountain hut.
+We will stay one night in a mountain hut like the Torino, Cosmique, or the Albert Premier hut.
+The guide running the course makes the final choice.

 Papillons Ridge